 She wanted her box in the living room.
 I prepared her box.
 She went to in and out a couple of times.
 Then climbed upon the coach and started lying there.
 I brought my sleeping bag to the living room and spent all night with my dear Lotto.
 But nothing happened.
 At 6:00 am in the morning, I went back to my bed.

 In my sleep, I felt Lotto is trying to wake me up, meowing.
-Bu I was so sleepy, I couldn’t even open my eyes for a while.
-When she finally managed to wake me up, I wanted to pet her a bit but suddenly I felt that her tail was wet.
+Bu I as so sleepless, I couldn’t open my eyes for a while.
+When she finally managed to wake me up, I want to pet er a bit but suddenly I felt that her tail was wet.
 The birth was so close!
-I get out of the bed, we (Lotto and me) rushed to the living room, to her box.
+We rushed to the living room, to her box.
 She started straining and the birth started in a few minutes, around 8 am.
 My mother was also there.

 A few minutes after the first birth, she started straining again.
 And a second kitten is delivered enclosed in a bag filled with fluid.
 This time a male tabby!
 The baby teared down his own bag and his mother started licking him too.
 The both babies started sucking their mother’s breasts.

 Then, a third kitten came, again enclosed in a bag (all kittens but the first one came like that): this time an orange!
 He was the only one who meowed after the birth.
 He rushed for her mother breast only a few seconds after his birth.

 Shortly after the birth of each kitten, its individual placenta also came.
 The mother ate each of them.
 Because it is full of hormones and nutrients that need to be returned to her body, so do not interfere in this process – just be sure she doesn’t try to eat the kitten with it out of lack of experience, especially if it’s the first birth she gave.
 Luckily, my dear Lotto made no mistake, as though she gave birth a couple of times – probably she did’t, it was her first, because she was under a year old.